Egida/DDoS-API/README.md

 ## Requirements
 - Python
-- A MongoDB database
+- MongoDB database
-- A brain
+- Brain

 ## Configuration
 The configuration is very straight forward, so no need to talk about it.